odoo/documentation/content/contributing/documentation/rst_cheat_sheet.rst

 .. code-block:: rst

    .. important::
-      Use this to notify the reader about an important information.
+      Use this admonition to notify the reader about an important information.

 Render
 ~~~~~~

 .. important::
-   Use this to notify the reader about an important information.
+   Use this admonition to notify the reader about an important information.

 .. _contributing/warning: